tanakh/cmdline/README.rst

     // 1st argument is long name
     // 2nd argument is short name (no short name if '\0' specified)
     // 3rd argument is description
-    // 4th argument is mandatory (optional. default is false)
+    // 4th argument is mandatory (optional. default is true)
     // 5th argument is default value  (optional. it used when mandatory is false) a.add<string>("host", 'h', "host name", true, "");